-The person in charge of recruitment should consider getting a premium account or the even more advanced Talent Manager account, which offers the broadest range of options for actively candidates. sourcing For startups that want to get a foot in the door in the German market, it is also essential to quickly build their own network and visit relevant events and hubs.
+The person in charge of recruitment should consider getting a premium account or the even more advanced Talent Manager account, which offers the broadest of oprange tions for actively candidates. sourcing For startups that want to get a foot in the door in the German market, it is also essential to guickly build their own network and visit relevant events and hubs.